-- For other important questions to ask a solar provider before you sign a contract, go to page 10 of this guide. - If you already understand the information listed in the table of contents and are getting ready to sign a contract, you can skip to the "Before You Sign" checklist, on page 22 of this guide. - For a step-by-step guide for how to go solar, proceed to the next page.
-This is recommended, even if you've already started the solar process!
+For other important questions to ask a solar provider before you sign a contract, go to page 10 of this guide.
+4

+If you already understand the information listed in the table of contents and are getting ready to sign a contract, you can skip to the "Before You Sign" checklist, on page 22 of this guide.

-Initial here if you understand this page \\\\\(4/4)
+Initial here if you understand this page \\\\ (4/4)